 Our business model is mainly focused on directly originating, investing in and managing senior floating-rate commercial mortgage loans and other debt and debt-like commercial real estate investments.
-As a result of this strategy, our operating performance is subject to overall market demand for commercial real estate loan products and other debt and debt-like commercial real estate investment portfolio across geographical regions and local markets, property types, borrowers and loan structures.
-We do not limit our loan originations by geographical area or property type so that we may develop a well-diversified investment portfolio.
+As a result of this strategy, our operating performance is subject to overall market demand for commercial real estate loan products and other debt and debt-like commercial real estate investments.
+We place emphasis on diversifying our investment portfolio across geographical regions and local markets, property types, borrowers and loan structures.
+We do not limit our loan originations by geographical area or property type so that we may develop a welldiversified investment portfolio.